openvrmc/OpenVR-MotionCompensation/Readme.md

 - **Status**: Shows the current status of the selected tracker / controller.
 - **Identify**: Sends a haptic pulse to the selected device (not working in v0.2.0)
 - **Enable Motion Compensation**: Enable motion compensation with the selected devices.
+- **Set Zero**: Set all Velocity and Acceleration values to zero that are send to the HMD.
-- **LPF Beta value**: Filter setting.
-Need to be between 0 and 1.
-Use the +- Buttons to incread / decrease in 0.05 Steps.
+- **LPF Beta value**: Filter setting for rotation.
+Needs to be between 0 and 1.
+Set to 1 to disable.
+Use the +- Buttons to incread / decrease in 0.05 steps.
+- **Samples**: Filter setting for xyz. .
+Use the +- Buttons to incread / decrease in 50 steps.
 - **Apply**: Apply the choosen settings.